Gorilla and Chimpanzee trekking in Uganda

 - What does a trekking day look like?

-How to obtain your gorilla trekking permit?
+How to obtain your gorilla trekking permit yourself

 If you are planning to visit the gorillas or chimpanzees in Uganda, it's recommended that you reserve the trekking permits well in advance.
-The Uganda Wildlife Authority (UWA) headquarters in Kampala issues the permits Permits cost USD700 per person.
+The Uganda Wildlife Authority (UWA) headquarters in Kampala issues the permits.
+They cost USD700 per person.

 The minimum age for gorilla tracking is 15 years and for the chimps it is 13 years.